etylizer/feature-matrix/readme.md

 * memory limit of 1Gb (enforced with `systemd-run`)
 * time limit of 10s per module (enforced with `timeout`)

-# Resources

-* Some test cases are from the Gradualizer test suite

 # Interesting discussions